rawnly/next-wayfinder/README.md

 ```

 ### What if I want to check paths on subdomain?
-In some cases you might want to check paths on a subdomain (ie using the same project for handling both public website and the dashboard).
+In some cases, you might want to check paths on a subdomain (i.e., using the same project for handling both the public website and the dashboard).
-This can be easily archived by passing as handler an array of middleware.
-This `handlePaths` iterates recursively all the items provided (even the nested ones)
-so a very high level of complexity can be "handled".
-Anyway to improve performance I'd recommend to keep it as simple as possible.
+This can be easily achieved by passing an array of middleware as a handler.
+The `handlePaths` function iterates recursively over all the items provided (including nested ones), so a very high level of complexity can be "handled".
+However, to improve performance, I would recommend keeping it as simple as possible.

 ```ts
 // middleware.ts